ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/index.rst

 You can use Ansible community EEs to get up and running.
 Or you can easily build and deploy custom EEs with whatever packages and Ansible community collections you need for your project.

-Visit the `Ansible ecosystem documentation <https://ansible.readthedocs.io/en/latest/>`_ and get started with EEs.
+Visit `Getting started with Execution Environments <https://ansible.readthedocs.io/en/latest/getting_started_ee/index.html>`_ in the Ansible ecosystem documentation.

 Ansible ecosystem
 -----------------